tailwarden/komiser/CONTRIBUTING.md

 ```

 **Step 5:**
-Build a new Komiser binary with the latest code changes using:
+Build a new Komiser binary with the latest code changes by running:

 ```
 go build